01 of 07

 Upcycled T-Shirt Fabric Flower Tutorial

 Upcycled T-shirt fabric flower tutorial puts those project scraps to work.
-A lot of my t-shirt transformation projects require an unceremonious hacking off of the sleeves.
+A lot of our t-shirt transformation projects require an unceremonious hacking off of the sleeves.
 That leaves a lot of unclaimed sleeves laying around and adds up to a good deal of scrap fabric.
-What I love about these scraps is that they can be turned right back into embellishments for the shirt they came from.
+What we love about these scraps is that they can be turned right back into embellishments for the shirt they came from.

 What You'll NeedContinue to 2 of 7 below.